Shoreditch Street Art Guide – London Walking Tour

 Buxton Street

-Buxton Street is one of the many smaller streets that veers onto Brick Lane and is home to a collage of street art, much of which is political once you take the time to look at them in closer detail.
-New works are often added to the wall whilst older ones have begun to peel off to create something of a scrap book.
+Buxton Street is one of the many smaller streets that veer onto Brick Lane.
+It’s home to a collage of street art, much of which is political once you take the time to look at them in closer detail.
+New works are often added to the wall while older ones have begun to peel off to create something of a scrap book.

 Worth a particular mention is the silver and purple female sculpture created by Urban Solid.
 However, the art changes often on this wall so expect it to look different if you visit.

-Hope you’ve enjoyed seeing what the walls have to offer in Shoreditch, and if you’re interested in seeing more street art all across the city, checking my Street Art Guide to London.
+I hope you’ve enjoyed seeing what the walls have to offer in Shoreditch.
+If you’re interested in seeing more street art all across the city, check out my Street Art Guide to London.

 Can’t get enough of street art in East London?